How to choose a digital note-taking and personal knowledge management software: acknowledging the analysis paralysis and overwhelm

 Starting with these foundational questions will help you gain clarity.
 You'll build a system that actually suits your PKM needs - instead of being distracted by the bells and whistles of the next exciting new note taking software.

-How do I get started building a personal knowledge management (PKM) system?
+How can I get started with personal knowledge management?

 - What personal knowledge management (PKM) means -- and why busy people need a PKM system to stop feeling overwhelmed 📚